Related Links

 In this mod course, students prepare for their study away experience through a combination of online and in-person learning modules, readings, and reflective activities.
 Asynchronous learning modules cover practical topics, including health and safety, budgeting and finances, and on-site preparation.
 Readings, reflective activities, and in-person meetings focus on deepening students’ understandings of themselves, their cultures, and their positionalities at Beloit, at home, and away.
 Upon completion of the course, students set clear educational, professional and/or personal goals, develop a plan for managing their health and wellbeing, and connect with a mentor to support them during their time studying away.
 Participation in study abroad is contingent on enrollment in this course or approval by the Global Experience Office.

-Research on study abroad learning outcomes indicates that the lessons of study abroad do not “take” without opportunities for reflection and meaning-making.
-Using a variety of exercises and assignments, this course aims to allow returned study abroad students to learn from their experiences and convey these lessons to others.
+Research on study abroad learning outcomes indicates that lessons from study abroad do not remain with students without opportunities to reflect and construct meaning.
+Using a variety of exercises and assignments, this course invites returned study abroad students to learn from their experiences and convey these lessons to others.
 Graded credit/no credit.
 Prerequisite: a study abroad experience.

 This course focuses on specific topics, themes, or areas of interest relevant to students’ career and professional development.
 May be repeated for credit if topic is different.